Emergency Custody Order Tips

 Steps to Obtain an Emergency Custody Order in Texas

 First, get your paperwork together.
-You’ll need to fill out a sworn affidavit, which is a document where you write down exactly why your child is in immediate danger and why you need emergency custody.
+You’ll need to fill out an affidavit, which is a document where you write down exactly why your child is in immediate danger and why you need emergency custody.
 You must show that your child is in immediate danger and that an emergency order is the only way to keep them safe, so be clear and include all the details.
 Along with the affidavit, complete a Petition for Temporary Restraining Order and a Proposed Order.

 What Happens After Emergency Custody Is Granted?